 Landlords – Watch Out with Your Notices!

-Emma-Louise Bradley and Victoria Khandker, solicitors within the Property Litigation department at Wilkes LLP discuss the trend in residential landlords increasingly trying to resolve disputes with tenants or bring tenancies to an end without the assistance of solicitors.
+Emma-Louise Bradley and Victoria Khandker, solicitors within the Property Litigation department at The Wilkes Partnership LLP discuss the trend in residential landlords increasingly trying to resolve disputes with tenants or bring tenancies to an end without the assistance of solicitors.
 They discuss how this can sometimes cause more problems to the landlord resulting in them losing money and/or a delay in matters being resolved.

 The law is generally protective of residential tenants and sets out strict processes that landlords must adhere to in their dealings with them.
 For example, the law requires that any deposit paid by a tenant is protected with an authorised scheme.
 Failure to do so can prevent some types of termination notices from being valid.
 The requirements for the content and service of notices under the Housing Act 1988 are onerous.
 Certain tenancies can be terminated on written notice which must expire on the day on which a complete period of the tenancy expires next after the end of two months from service.
 This technical criterion can lead landlords to trip up if they draft the notices themselves.
 For example, landlords may not put the correct expiry date so that the date is not the end day of a tenancy period.
 Or, they may not allow for postage time when sending out the notice so the tenant does not have the full two months notice that is required under the act.